 Pool rules and regulations exist to ensure that the pool is operated in a healthy and safe manner, and to provide an enjoyable environment for our members.
 Members and their guests are responsible for knowing and obeying these rules.

-Since 2016, Garrett Park has contracted with Community Pools, Inc. to provide pool management services for our facility.
-Community Pool provides the management and operating staff responsible for the enforcement of the rules.
+Since 2016, Garrett Park has contracted with a pool management company to provide pool management services for our facility.
+Lighthouse Pools provides the management and operating staff responsible for the enforcement of the rules.
 Children and adults are expected to show them proper respect and cooperation at all times.

 Talking back, arguing with staff – including lifeguards, and distracting lifeguards from their duties are serious infractions and may be grounds for suspension of pool privileges.